auth0-blog/nodejs-jwt-authentication-sample/README.md

 Just clone the repository, run `npm install` and then `node server.js`.
 That's it :).

+If you want to run it on another port, just run `PORT=3001 node server.js` to run it on port 3001 for example

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.